bowphp/framework/CONTRIBUTING.md

 ## How to make the commits

 Commits validate your change.
 But in the Bow project, there is a way to write the commit message.

+- `change` to add a change to a function
+- `fix` to fix a bug
+- `feat` to add a new feature

 For example, you have worked on the `Session` section and you want to validate your changes.

 To do it look a bit the nomenclature of a commit message: